Skip to Main Content

 Note: The only sections available for EU students are "books" and "reference."

-Oxford Scholarship Online (OSO) provides access to over 16,000 academic eBooks from Oxford University Press (OUP) on their University Press Scholarship Online platform.
+Hosted within Oxford Academic, Oxford Scholarship Online (OSO) provides access to over 16,000 academic eBooks from Oxford University Press (OUP) on their University Press Scholarship Online platform.
 Check off the "Purchased" filter on the left of the results screen to see all of the titles Eastern has access to in OSO's catalog.

 Best Bet Databases